logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notification.md

 ### Update Feeature Group with notification topic

 The notification topic name can be changed after creation by editing the feature group.
-It can take some time for notifications to be posted to the new topic.
+By setting the `Notification topic name` value to empty the notifications will be disabled.
-By setting the `Notification topic name` value empty notifications will be disabled.
+It can take some time for changes to notifications to take place.

 <p align="center">
   <figure>